 The General Assembly of Delegates may establish commissions for the execution of important cartographic and GI science tasks.
 The tenure of office of a Commission is limited to the period between two General Assemblies, but may be extended for another period by a vote at a General Assembly of Delegates.

 A Commission is chaired by an individual, who is to be elected at each General Assembly.
-A Commission chairperson may not serve more than two consecutive terms.
 The General Assembly shall, at the same time, approve terms of reference for that Commission.
+The maximum tenure for commission chairs is two consecutive terms.
 A commission also includes a number of other members invited by its chairperson.
 A number of corresponding members may also be selected.
 In the event of a vacancy in the chair of a Commission occurring between General Assemblies, a new chairperson shall be appointed by the Executive Committee having regard to the recommendations of the members of the Commission.
 After approval of the Executive Committee a Commission may allocate a part of its work to a national institution, official or private, or to individual persons.

-Between two successive General Assemblies the Executive Committee may form Working Groups, whose chairpersons it appoints and whose mandate it defines.
-Commissions and Working Groups are required to present reports of their work to each General Assembly of Delegates.
-The General Assembly may authorize participation by the Association in formal joint Working Groups with other international organisations.
+Between two successive General

+Assemblies the Executive Committee may

+form Working Groups, whose chairpersons

+it appoints and whose mandate it defines.

+Commissions and Working Groups are

+required to present reports of their work to

+each General Assembly of Delegates.

+The General Assembly may authorize

+participation by the Association in formal

+joint Working Groups with other

+international organisations.

+The President may set up Task Forces for